encima/potato-blog/README.md

 * Post View
 * Tagging Posts with the existing Tags

-#What I Would Add if I was Hired:
+#Possible Future Features:
 * User profiles
 * Try a NoSQL approach/upgrade the Cloud SQL tier
 * Implement the Markdown support I had in my local version (GAE said it was not supported)
-* Tag Creation/Editing
+* Tag Creation/Editing/Deleting
+* Post Deletion